Houston Dash Announce Roster Update

 - Houston Dash Announce Roster Update - Houston Dash

-- Match Day Info: San Diego Wave FC vs. Utah Royals - San Diego Wave FC
+- San Diego Wave FC Earn 1-1 Draw in Season Opener Against Angel City FC at BMO Stadium - San Diego Wave FC

-- Houston Dash Travel to Chicago for First Road Match of the Season - Houston Dash
+- Racing Drops Season's First Road Test at Bay FC - Racing Louisville FC

-- Notes & Quotes: NC Courage vs. Seattle Reign - North Carolina Courage
+- San Diego Wave FC Secure 3-2 Win in Home Opener Against Utah Royals - San Diego Wave FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.